iluvjava/Maths/Notebook 2.0 obsidian/AMATH 503 Intro to Partial Differential Equations/Sturm Liouville Theory.md

 This is the missing piece.
-It's in the chapter 12 of the textbook.
+It's in the [PDEchapter12](references/PDEchapter12.pdf) of the textbook.

 ---
 ### **Intro**

-The problem we dealt with, like the eigenvalue, eigen-functions for the 1D heat, wave equation, and the bessel's equation, and the Legendre equations, they are all made from the same factory.

-And that factory is Sturm Liouville System.
-Which will be referred to as the SL system for short.

-The coolest part is that, we also have an orthogonality theorem that comes with the Sturm Liouville Systems.

-General Form:
+The General Form for $y(x)$ of a Sturm-Liouville system (S.L Sys) takes the form:

 $$
 \begin{aligned}
 \partial_x[p(x)\partial_x[y]] + (\lambda r(x) - q(x))y = 0
-\end{aligned}
+\end{aligned}.
 \tag{1}
 $$

-Where $\lambda$ is a parameters to be determined.

-For each value of $\lambda$, we will have a function on the interval as the solution to the problem.
-That function will be called the Eigenfunction, consider this:

-**Note** Lambda, the eigenvalue is complex. $\lambda \in \mathbb{C}$ when the function involved are complex.

-I am thinking if orthogonality property of the ODE has something to do with the fact that this is giving us a Hermitian operator, but it turns out to be  not that obvious.
-This is made my suspicions because of the fact that all the Eigenvalues are reals, and all the eigen functions are orthogonal, under weighted inner product of $r(x)$.

-So let's expand out and see..
+This is a eigenvalue problem in functional space.
+Where $\lambda$ is a parameters to be determined, it's the eigenvalue for the system.
+For each value of $\lambda$, there is a solution for the equation, which is the Eigenfunction.
+Note*, Lambda, the eigenvalue can be complex. $\lambda \in \mathbb{C}$ when the function involved are complex.
+The Orthogonality property of solutions for the above ODE in a weighted space is a results of the differential operator being an adjoint operator in functional spaces.
+We expand out the S.L system form to have

 $$
 \begin{aligned}
 	p'(x)\partial_x[y] + p(x)\partial_x^2[y] + (\lambda r(x) - q(x)) y &= 0
 	\\
 	p'(x)\partial_x[y] + p(x)\partial_x^2[y] - q(x)y &= \lambda r(x)y
 	\\
 	p'y' + py'' - qy -\lambda ry& = 0
 \end{aligned}
 $$

-And there is nothing that I can see and say that: "Ah, this is a hermitian matrix".
-This is getting interesting.
+It's not immediately obvious to why this is an eigenvalue problem, or the fact that the linear mapping involved is adjoint in functional spaces, under what type of conditions.
+We will clarify these concepts in the coming parts.

+**Observations**

+The above form appears for the ODEs from method of separation for second order PDEs.
+For examples:
+1. Fourier, (Anisotropic Heat)
+2. Legendre
+3. Bessel
+4. Chebyshev

+Previously, we solved it and get fancy polynomials/series for the solutions, now, we see why those polynomials are famous orthogonal polynomials.

 ---
 ### **Singular and Regular SL**

 **Regular Summary**
 * $p, p', q, r$ are continuous in interval $[a, b]$, and doesn't have zero, in the domain.
-* Robine boundary conditions that are legit.
+* Robin boundary conditions that are legit.

-**Explaination**
+**Explanation**

 The domain of the problem is a closed finite interval: $[a, b]$